retaildevcrews/ngsa/spikes/grafana-az-monitor/README.md

 # Adding Azure Monitor source in Grafana

-Following instructions allow adding Azure Monitor plugin as a source and create custom Grafana dashboards in an existing Istio setup
+The following instructions allow adding Azure Monitor plugin as a source and create custom Grafana dashboards in an existing Istio setup.

+*Warning:*  These instructions will install the AZ Monitor plugin manually inside the grafana pod.
+This is only intended for spike purposes and should not be used in a production environment.
+If the pod were to be deleted, the Grafana deployment will spin a new pod and the existing configuration will be lost.
+Use at your own risk.

 ## Prerequisites
 - An AKS-Istio cluster following the [IaC-AKS readme][1]
 - Permission to add a service principal to a resource group in Azure Portal/CLI

 ## Setup